pyrsmk/quark/README.md

 quark 1.3.1
 ===========

+__Quark is now unmaintained.
+It was a great experience to me but now I prefer to switch to enderjs.
+In any case, for those who would care about, I will export the 'starter' module for enderjs, stay in touch ;)__

 Quark is a small javascript library that aims let you compose your own framework.
 It brings a different syntax approach than the other frameworks, like jQuery, that is a lot more intuitive and real-developer-friendly.

 Basics